Sakura Kasugano: Conception and design

 During the development of the Street Fighter Alpha series, character designer Akira "Akiman" Yasuda expressed his disdain for how he felt the series was proceeding, recycling too many elements from preceding games while also appearing to be more influenced by the works of other companies.
 With the second game in the series, Street Fighter Alpha 2, he decided to take a more involved approach.
 Not wanting to do so half-heartedly, he wanted to include a design he felt could differentiate it from the Street Fighter series by including a more distinct "high school girl" type of character.
 However, after he handed the design over to the development team the character was cut from the final game shortly thereafter.
 Disappointed he returned to his desk, but one of his superiors passing by noticed the design and praised it, insisting that it be put back into the game.

 Sakura stands 157 cm (5 ft 2 in) tall, and has measurements of 80-60-84 cm (32-24-33 in).
 Her outfit consists of a Japanese school uniform known as a sailor fuku, consisting of a white and blue loos shirt that exposes her lower midriff, a yellow scarf around the neck, a red undershirt, and a blue skirt with red bloomers underneath.
-Her hands are covered with red fighting gloves, while she has red sneakers on her feet.
+Her hands are covered with red fighting gloves, while she has red hi-top sneakers on her feet.
 Meanwhile a long white headband covers her brow visible through her short haircut.
 Yasuda chose the outfit due to its association with Japanese high school girls, but also due to its presence as a trope in various Japanese media creating instant recognizability with audiences.
 Yasuda stated regarding the choice "As characters, female high school students are all-powerful in Japan [...]
 They're pretty much at the top of hierarchy".